ciwin/twde-chatbot/resources/data/nlu.md

 - what can you do for me?
 - how can you help?

-## intent:sick
-- i got sick and would like to let you know
-- i'm sick
-- i'm staying home, i'm sick

-## intent:training
-- workshop
-- training
-- pdb
-- conference

 ## intent:leave_annual_total
 - how many vacation days do i have for this year?
 - vacation days for this year?